-The tremendous capacity gains due to transmitter optimization in multiple antenna multiuser wireless systems [1-6] rely heavily on the availability of the channel state information (CSI) at the transmitter.
-In such scenarios, aside from the issue of how to estimate the channel state, another interesting question is how to transmit (or feedback) the CSI.
-In this case, what are the limits imposed by practical considerations as well as applications supported by multiple antenna techniques?
-For example, if there are stringent delay requirements imposed by certain applications, what are the most efficient ways of transmitting the CSI back to the transmitter for the purposes of transmitter optimization?
-In addition to delay requirements, there may also be the issue of user mobility that needs to be contended with [7,8].
-Therefore, the CSI feedback will have to be fast and frequent in some cases.
-A fundamental question that arises is that, is it necessary for an efficient CSI feedback to follow the principles outlined by the "digital dogma"?
+The tremendous capacity gains due to transmitter optimization in multiple antenna multiuser wireless systems [1]-[5] rely heavily on the availability of the channel state information (CSI) at the transmitter.
+In such scenarios, aside from the issue of how to estimate the CSI, another interesting question is how to transmit (or feedback) the CSI?
+A fundamental question that arises is that, is it necessary for reliable CSI feedback to follow the principles outlined by the "digital dogma"?
 In other words, is it necessary that the CSI be optimally quantized and encoded (in a Shannon theoretic sense) for it to be reliable?
 Are there ways to mitigate the delay (which is theoretically infinite) that is imposed by such a Shannon theoretic approach?

 In this paper we consider a system where a mobile terminal obtains the downlink CSI and feeds it back to the base station using an uplink feedback channel.
 If the downlink channel is an independent Rayleigh fading channel, then the CSI may be viewed as an output of a complex independent identically distributed (iid) Gaussian source.
 Further, if the uplink feedback channel is AWGN and the downlink CSI is perfectly known at the mobile terminal, it can be shown that unquantized and uncoded (UQ-UC) CSI transmission (that incurs zero delay) is optimal in that it achieves the same minimum mean squared error (MMSE) distortion as a scheme that optimally (in the Shannon sense) quantizes and encodes the CSI while incurring infinite delay.
-Results on the optimality of unquantized and uncoded transmission have also been discussed in other contexts in [9-11].
+Results on the optimality of unquantized and uncoded transmission have also been discussed in other contexts in [6]-[8].
 Since the UQ-UC transmission is suboptimal on correlated wireless channels, we propose a simple linear CSI feedback receiver that can be used in conjunction with the UQ-UC transmission while still retaining the attractive zero-delay feature.
 Furthermore, we describe an auto regressive (AR) correlated channel model and present the corresponding performance bounds for the UQ-UC CSI feedback scheme.
 We also explore the performance limits of such schemes in the context of achievable information rates in multiple antenna multiuser wireless systems.
-We consider a pilot-assisted channel state estimation scheme specific to multiple antenna systems and estimate the performance of such UQ-UC CSI feedback on transmitter optimization.